OperationsPAI/rcabench-platform/docs/USER_GUIDE.md

 - Performance reports can distinguish between sampled and non-sampled results

 **Available Sampling Modes:**
-- `ONLINE`: Independent sampling with threshold-based selection
+- `ONLINE`: Independent sampling where each trace decision is made individually using various strategies (threshold-based, probability-based, etc.)
-- `OFFLINE`: Strict top-N sampling based on scores
+- `OFFLINE`: Batch sampling that sorts traces by score and selects exactly sampling_rate proportion of traces

 #### Trace Sampling